 Some St. Augustine vendors bundle services into intimate-wedding packages:

-Venue included • Catering included • Add-ons available
+Venue + catering bundles • Add-ons available

 Beachfront Rental + Catering Combos